 Levoit LV-PUR131 vs LV-PUR131S

-The LV-PUR131S serves as an upgraded version of the standard model, offer a few differences:
+The LV-PUR131S serves as an upgraded version of the standard model and offers a few differences:

 - WiFi connectivity and remote operation from your smartphone